dmaxtop/AI-Friend-FInder/README.md

 AI Friend Finder is a MERN‑stack web application that uses AI‑based matching to help users discover compatible friends based on interests, lifestyle, and location.

 ---
-- [Screens and User Flows](#screens-and-user-flows) CLick Here to see the project screenshots
+- [Screens and User Flows](#screens-and-user-flows) Click Here to see the project screenshots